swedenconnect/technical-framework/ELN-0608 - Certificate Profile for Central Signing Services.md

 Attribute | Attribute name | Specification
 ---|---|---
-Personnummer or Samordningsnummer | urn:oid:1.2.752.29.4.13|\[[ELN-0604](#eln-0604)\]
+Swedish "Personnummer" or "Samordningsnummer" | urn:oid:1.2.752.29.4.13 | \[[ELN-0604](#eln-0604)\]
 Provisional ID | urn:oid:1.2.752.201.3.4 | \[[ELN-0604](#eln-0604)\]
 eIDAS person identifier | urn:oid:1.2.752.201.3.7 |\[[ELN-0604](#eln-0604)\]

 <a name="data-format"></a>
 ###### 2.3.1.1.1.
 Data format

-The identifier data obtained from the SAML assertion SHALL be stored in the serialNumber attribute using one of the following formats
+The identifier data obtained from the SAML assertion SHALL be stored in the serialNumber attribute using one of the following formats:

-- Using exactly the same format as it was obtained from the SAML attribute
+- using exactly the same format as it was obtained from the SAML attribute, or,
-- Using conventions specified in \[[EU-CERT-GEN](#eu-cert-gen)\] as defined below.
+- using conventions specified in \[[EU-CERT-GEN](#eu-cert-gen)\] as defined below.

 When storing person identifier in the serialNumber attribute in accordance with \[[EU-CERT-GEN](#eu-cert-gen)\], the certificate SHALL include a semantics identifier as specified in section 5.1. of  \[[EU-CERT-GEN](#eu-cert-gen)\].

 **Personnummer or Samordningsnummer**

-When the identifier is a personnummer or samordningsnummer, the semantics identifier SHALL be a natural person semantics identifier using the identity type reference "PNO".
+When the identifier is a "personnummer" or "samordningsnummer", the semantics identifier SHALL be a natural person semantics identifier using the identity type reference "PNO".

 > Example: PNOSE-194911172296

 **Provisional ID**

-When the identifier is a provisional ID the semantics identifier SHALL be a natural person semantics identifier using a local national idenity type reference "PI:SE".
+When the identifier is a provisional ID the semantics identifier SHALL be a natural person semantics identifier using a local national identity type reference "PI:SE".

 > Example: PI:SE-NO:16043700158